 There are gifts in anxiety?

 Yes!
-People are often very surprised to learn that anxiety contains specific gifts, because anxiety is usually described only in terms of disorder or disease.
+People are often very surprised to learn that anxiety contains gifts, because anxiety is usually described only in terms of disorder or disease.
 However, at its most subtle level, anxiety (which is related to fear) helps you plan for the future and complete important tasks.
 Really!

-When I look at the problem of nuance, I see that so many of us are taught to identify emotions only when they’re in a heightened mood state.
+When I look at the problem of nuance, I see that so many of us are taught to identify emotions only when they’re in a heightened state.
 This means that when we think of anger, we tend to think of rage rather than the calm boundary-setting skills that nuanced anger brings to us.
 Or when we think of fear, we tend to think of extreme alarm rather than the grounded instincts and awareness that nuanced fear brings to us.

 It’s the same with anxiety: when we think of it, we tend to think of intense, gut-wrenching anxiety rather than the focused, task-completion abilities that nuanced anxiety brings to us.
 So let’s bring nuance to this important emotion, and let’s approach anxiety empathically so that we can uncover its gifts.

-WORRY & ANXIETY: Focus & Completion
+ANXIETY (or Worry): Focus & Completion

 In my Emotional Vocabulary List (you can download it for free), I give you many vocabulary words for specific emotions at three different levels of intensity.
 In the list, I refer to the subtle, gift-level presentation of emotions as their soft states.
-I call their more obvious presentations mood states, and when they’re highly activated, I call that their intense states.
+I call their more obvious presentations medium states, and when they’re highly activated, I call that their intense states.

 To help you understand these different intensities of emotion, I’ll put anxiety into the mix and run it through the three states.